oviematthew/todoApp-ReactNative-Redux/README.md

 # ToDO APP With React Native, Redux Toolkit & Firebase Firestore

-## This is an updated version of my older <a href ="https://github.com/oviematthew/todo-app">app</a>, this time using redux toolkit
+## This is an updated version of my older <a href ="https://github.com/oviematthew/todo-app">app</a>, which i redesigned, this time using redux toolkit.

 ## Screenshots